MwVc/memory-game/README.md

 - **Effect Hook**: The `useEffect` hook is used to fetch data from the GIPHY API when the component first renders, ensuring that the game has card data to display.
 - **Shuffle Algorithm**: After each valid click, the array of cards is shuffled using a utility function to ensure that the cards are always rearranged.

-## Future Enhancements

-- Add more complex levels of difficulty.
-- Display additional feedback for incorrect selections.
-- Improve styling for better UX and design.

 ## Credits

 - [GIPHY API](https://developers.giphy.com/) for providing GIFs.